70mb0y/VP-Bot/README.md

  - Line 34: The name/list region, where it picks up the alliance name within the "list"
  - Line 19-23: locations for the titles to be selected
  - Line 27-31: the "list" access button, where the approve, reject, and confirm buttons are, and where to close/exit out of the windows.
+ - Line 38:  modify to be higher or lower based off of desired results and accuracy of the OCR reading.
  - Line 41-44: the "click drag" configuration.
 This will help in preventing location issues during the approvals when the list grows longer than the initial screen load length.